 - 1. In the GeneXpert Dx System window, on the Data Management menu, click Retrieve Test.
 The Open dialog box appears. - 2.
-Locate and select the archive (.gxx) file, and then click Open to retrieve the selected test(s) from the archive file. - If there are tests in the archive that already exist in the database, the Retrieve Test(s) dialog box will be displayed indicating the number of duplicate tests.
+Locate and select the archive (.gxx/.nxx) file, and then click Open to retrieve the selected test(s) from the old or new archive files. - If there are tests in the archive that already exist in the database, the Retrieve Test(s) dialog box will be displayed indicating the number of duplicate tests.
 Click OK. - 3.
-The Select Test(s) To Be Retrieved From dialog box appears (see Figure 5-63).
-The tests that already exist in the current database appear in red text. - Click Cancel in the Open dialog box to not retrieve any archived tests.
+The Select Test(s) To Be Retrieved From dialog box appears (see Figure 5-67).
+The tests that already exist in the current database appear in red text.

+Click Cancel in the Open dialog box to not retrieve any archived tests.

-Figure 5-63.
+Figure 5-67.
 Select Test(s) to Be Retrieved Dialog Box